 The basic principle of this approach is nothing but to write and solve codes so that information security can be enhanced and that automatically leads to privacy.

 Q: What exactly do you know about SAFER?
 What is its abbreviation?

-Q: What is the difference between Block chippers and Stream Chipers?
+Q: What is the difference between Block chippers and Stream Chippers?

-Both has similar objective but both operations in a different manner.
-Stream Chipers are faster when compared to block.
+Both have a similar objective but both operations in a different manner.
+Stream Chippers are faster when compared to block.
 Block chippers generally operates on the data which is large in size while on the other side, Stream chippers are considered when small units of text is to be considered.
-Stream Chiper seems complex in handling the assigned tasks while the Blok chipper is best in performing the same.
-In addition to this, block chipper results are always error free and can be trusted for the long run.
+Stream Chipper seems complex in handling the assigned tasks while the Blok chipper is best in performing the same.
+In addition to this, block chipper results always error-free and can be trusted for the long run.

 Q: Name the properties of Interactive proof that are useful in Cryptography according to you?